WenchaoD/FSCalendar/README.md

 ios 7.0

 ## Known issues
-1. The title size changed as we change frame size of FSCalendar Automatically adjusting font size based on the frame size is default behavior of FSCalendadr, to disable it:
+1. The title size changed as we change frame size of FSCalendar:
+    Automatically adjusting font size based on frame size is default behavior of FSCalendadr, to disable it:
     _calendar.autoAdjustTitle = NO;
-    _calendar.titleFont = [Your custom font]
+    _calendar.titleFont = [Your custom font];
-    _calendar.subtitleFont = [Your custom font]
+    _calendar.subtitleFont = [Your custom font];
     `titleFont` and `subtitleFont` is also available for UIAppearance selector, but would not take any change if autoAdjustTitle value is `YES`

 ## Author